 - a.
-Review professional attire for chapter meetings and formal events. - Appropriate attire includes an ironed dress shirt, tie, ironed slacks and a jacket/ sport coat along with dress socks and dress shoes. - An active member of the chapter should demonstrate appropriate attire. - ii.
-Cost effective options for purchasing dress clothes in the local community should be shared. - c.
-Refer to pgs.
-114-115 in The Cornerstone. - d.
+Review professional attire for chapter meetings and formal events. - Appropriate attire includes an ironed dress shirt, tie, ironed slacks and a jacket/ sport coat along with dress socks and dress shoes. - An initiated member of the chapter should demonstrate appropriate attire. - ii.
+Cost effective options for purchasing dress clothes in the local community should be shared. - Refer to pgs.
+117-118 in The Cornerstone. - d.
 Associate members should review pgs.
 104-115 in The Cornerstone on their own.